yeupay4-hub/IzumKonataV4.2-update-final/README.md

 → Result: extremely hard to analyze and nearly unreadable.

-🧩 4.
+## 🧩 4.
 Built-in Protection (Hide Builtins)

 All built-in functions such as eval, exec, print, len, ... are protected with anti-hook + anti-debug mechanisms.

-🗑 5.
+## 🗑 5.
 Junk Code Injection

 Random junk code is inserted into every block.

-✨ 6.
+## ✨ 6.
 F-String to Join Conversion

-Prevents grepping or detection of real content.
+-> Prevents grepping or detection of real content.

-🎨 7.
+## 🎨 7.
 Beautiful Banner + CLI

-Uses pystyle to create an attractive command-line interface.
+-> Uses pystyle to create an attractive command-line interface.

-🚀 Installation
+## 🚀 Installation

 Python 3.6 or later

 Module: pystyle (auto install if missing)

-📖 Usage
+## 📖 Usage

-Run the obfuscator depending on your device:
+-> Run the obfuscator depending on your device:

-iOS: python Izu311.py

-Android (Termux): python Izu311.py or python Izu312.py
+-> Android (Termux): python Izu311.py or python Izu312.py

-Windows CMD / PC: python Izu311.py or python Izu312.py
+-> Windows CMD / PC: python Izu311.py or python Izu312.py

-Enter the file to encode:
+- Enter the file to encode:
-Enter File: your_script.py
+- Enter File: your_script.py

-Enter the username to embed:
+- Enter the username to embed:
-Enter Your Username!
+- Enter Your Username!
 [For example: 'AnhNguyenCoder']:

-Choose options:
+# Choose options:
 Do you want high security?
 Yes (Y) | (N) No:
 Anti-Crack?
 (Y) Yes | (N) No:
 Anti-Debug?
 (Y) Yes | (N) No:

-After encoding:
+# After encoding:
 -> Saved file name: obf-your_script.py
 -> Execution time: 0.00s